cpscottasu/Reading_Topography_Data_In_Matlab/README.md

 # Topography_Matlab
 Chelsea Scott: cpscott1@asu.edu(corresponding author)

-This repository contains Matlab code to read in and visualize point cloud and raster topography data.
+This repository contains Matlab code to read in and visualize point cloud and raster topography data in Matlab.
 There are three scripts:

 - point_cloud_lasdata.m: Use this script and the Mathwork's file exchange lasdata (https://www.mathworks.com/matlabcentral/fileexchange/48073-lasdata) to load point cloud topography into Matlab.
 This is recommended if you do not have access to the Matlab's lidar toolbox.